torvalds/linux/Documentation/networking/arcnet-hardware.rst

 --------------------

   - from Mark Rejhon <mdrejhon@magi.com> (slight modifications by Avery)
-  - Avery's note: I think PDI508 cards (but definitely NOT PDI508Plus cards) are mostly the same as this.
+  - Avery's analte: I think PDI508 cards (but definitely ANALT PDI508Plus cards) are mostly the same as this.
 PDI508Plus cards appear to be mainly software-configured.